-Nothing is more flattering than a gorgeous, healthy smile, but taking care your teeth and gums is about more than just good looks.
+Nothing is more flattering than a gorgeous, healthy smile, but taking care of your teeth and gums is about more than just good looks.
 Poor oral hygiene can cause cavities, tooth loss, and gum disease.
-Gum disease can also negatively impact heart health.
-It may even contribute to prematurity and low birth weight in infants.

 You may prefer to use a Waterpik instead of floss if you:

-They may also be easier to use than standard floss for people with arthritis, or for anyone who finds string floss difficult to maneuver and work with.
+A Waterpik may also be easier to use than standard floss for people with arthritis or for anyone who finds string floss difficult to maneuver and work with.

 What are the benefits?

-Using a Waterpik can be especially helpful for getting into hard-to-reach areas of the mouth, tightly spaced teeth, and the shallow periodontal pockets that may be caused by early gum disease.
-They can also help to keep breath fresher, longer, which is an added plus.
+Using a Waterpik can be especially helpful for getting into hard-to-reach areas of your mouth, tightly spaced teeth, and periodontal pockets that may be caused by early gum disease.
+They can also help to keep your breath fresher and for longer, which is an added plus.

 What are the disadvantages?

-The rinsing action of Waterpiks may not be enough to remove plaque completely from the surface of teeth.
-Some people like to use string floss first, to scrape off and loosen plaque.
+The rinsing action of Waterpiks may not be enough to remove plaque completely from the surface of your teeth.
+Some people like to use string floss first to scrape off and loosen plaque.
 A Waterpik can then be used to efficiently rinse out residue and plaque left behind.

-Waterpiks are safe to use and contain no risk, except to the wallet, when compared to traditional string floss.
+Waterpiks are safe to use and contain no risk, except to your wallet, when compared with traditional string floss.

-An oldie but a goody, dental floss use dates back as far as prehistoric times.
-It was first recommended in print by a dentist named Levi Spear Parmly, in his book, “A Practical Guide to the Management of the Teeth,” in 1819.
+There’s evidence that people in ancient times used various tools to clean between their teeth.
+True dental floss was first recommended in print by a dentist named Levi Spear Parmly in his book, “A Practical Guide to the Management of the Teeth,” in 1819.

-Today, floss is available precut in plastic holders called dental pics, and as long strands you cut yourself.
-You can find floss in flavored varieties, and as waxed or unwaxed strands.
+Today, floss is available precut in plastic holders called dental picks and as long strands you cut yourself.
+You can find floss in flavored varieties and as waxed or unwaxed strands.

 What are the benefits?

-It removes bacteria, plaque, and food particles from between teeth.
-Using floss also allows you to wipe each tooth clean of sticky plaque before it can turn into tarter.
+It removes bacteria, plaque, and food particles from between your teeth.
+Using floss also allows you to wipe each tooth clean of sticky plaque before it can turn into tartar.

 The main benefit of using floss is control.
-Flossing manually allows you to meticulously wipe down each tooth, in an up and down motion, and to maneuver the floss between teeth.
+Flossing manually allows you to carefully wipe down each tooth, in an up-and-down motion and to maneuver the floss between your teeth.

 What are the disadvantages?

-Some people may not be able to reach certain areas of the mouth easily when relying only on floss.
+Some people may not be able to reach certain areas of their mouth easily when relying only on floss.
 You may also have a hard time getting between teeth that are very close together.
-If you floss too far down below the gum line, your gums may bleed.
+If you floss too far down below your gumline or too forcefully, your gums may bleed.